 However, because these settlements had been mainly used on a seasonal basis, they had been deserted by the time the first Europeans arrived in the area in 1856.
 William Gilbert Rees (1827–1898) was a settler who had considerable influence on the area, establishing a sheep run on the eastern shores of Lake Wakatipu in 1860.
 In that same year Rees gave Kimi Akau its English name, the Shotover River, in honour of his associate George Gammie Maitland‟s country estate, Shotover House, in Wheatley, England.

-Alternatively, contact us and pay direct on the day.
+Alternatively, contact us and pay direct

-Full day tours depart 8:30 am or as arranged
+Full day tour departs 8:30 am

 EARLY SKIPPERS IMAGES